Earlier this month, Microsoft made Windows Server 2019 a generally available download for returning customers.

 Microsoft officials also announced that certified servers pre-loaded with the new operating system most likely won’t be available until mid-January.
 But that hasn’t affected any of the performance features previously announced.

-And if you plan on waiting to upgrade with the new physical servers, be sure to also have a plan in place for getting rid of your old equipment.
+Do you plan on waiting to upgrade with the new physical servers?
+If so, be sure to also have a plan in place for getting rid of your old equipment.

 Branded Application Servers

 Despite the delay in the full release of Windows Server 2019, new branded application servers are already available to download.

 For what it’s worth, some of their function is dependent on running through the Windows Server 2019 operating system.